hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 Boosting refers to a generic sequential ensemble algorithm to improve the accuracy of *any* given learning method, called the *base learner*.
-A specific example may help the clarity of the discussion.
+A specific example helps the clarity of the discussion.
 Here we consider AdaBoost [(Freund & Schapire, 1997)][adaboost_paper], short for adaptive boosting, for binary classification.
 A Python-style pseudo-code of AdaBoost is provided as follows.